cpske/Prog2/feedback/wallet.md

 **Are you bored yet?**

 ### Learn a Programming Language Well and Use it Fluently

 Learn your programming language **very well**.
 Avoid these problems:

 * waste time writing extra code for things the language provides
 * errors due to misunderstanding of what the code does

+> Employers say they want programmers to know one or two languages very well,
+> rather than know a little about many programming languages.
+>
+> It's useful to know several programming languages, but you should strive to master at least one.

 In `Wallet`: